OTLHT Fundraising Hike

 JOIN US FOR THE OTLHT FUNDRAISING HIKE!

 Grab your pack and gather your camping essentials for the Florida Trail Association (FTA) annual OTLHT Fundraising Hike benefiting the Loxahatchee Chapter.
-The three-day, 2-night (or six-day 5-night) backcountry benefit will be held SATURDAY, FEBRUARY 21, 2026 - THURSDAY, FEBRUARY 26, 2026, where participants will join trail experts from the Florida Trail Association Loxahatchee Chapter [http://www.loxfltrail.org/] as they are guided through some of the most iconic ecosystems of South Florida.
+The three-day, 2-night (or six-day 5-night) backcountry benefit will be held SATURDAY, FEBRUARY 14, 2026 - MONDAY, FEBRUARY 16, 2026 (OR THURSDAY, FEBRUARY 19, 2026), where participants will join trail experts from the Florida Trail Association Loxahatchee Chapter [http://www.loxfltrail.org/] as they are guided through some of the most iconic ecosystems of South Florida.

 Participants registered for the 3-day hike (either direction) will meet at the Hungryland Boardwalk Trail [https://share.google/9uIn7MmN12YQ305Wo] in the J.W.
 Corbett Wildlife Management Area before boarding a complimentary shuttle to the trail heads and begin the hike.
-Hikers completing the entire trail will park at the Jonathan Dickinson State Park (Education and Research Center) and be shuttled directly to the lakeside trailhead.
+Hikers completing the entire trail will park at the Jonathan Dickinson State Park (Kimbell Education and Visitor Center) and be shuttled to the Hungryland Boardwalk Trail before continuing to the lakeside trailhead.
 Two groups of participants will hike approximately 30 miles from the ocean and lake trailheads of the OCEAN TO LAKE HIKING TRAIL, connecting back at Everglades Youth Conservation Camp (EYCC) [https://fyccn.org/eycc] to have a celebratory meal and share experiences from the trail.
 Proceeds and funds raised from the OTLHT event will support the Florida Trail Association .

 DONT FALL BEHIND THE PACK!
-Capacity is limited to 48 3-day hikers and 24 thru-hikers.
+Capacity is limited to 48 total hikers (24 hikers for any section).
 Previous hiking and camping experience are strongly suggested for thru-hikers as there will be minimal trail provision.
 Attendees are required to bring proper equipment as well.
 Participants must be 18 years or older to register for the OTLHT Hike event. _*ALL PROCEEDS WILL DIRECTLY SUPPORT THE FLORIDA TRAIL ASSOCIATION. _

-REGISTRATION FEE for the event is $150.00 (Same price whether you are hiking 3-days or 6-days.
+REGISTRATION FEE for the event is $165.00 (Same price whether you are hiking 3-days or 6-days.)

 TRAIL CONDITIONS & EVENT DETAILS